Roger-luo/teal/README.md

 # Teal

-A Python Package for Operator Learning Renromalization Group
+A Python Package for Operator Learning Renromalization Group.

+**Warning**: This package is currently at its early stages of development.
+It is not yet ready for serious use.
+All the APIs are subject to change.
+No unit tests are available yet.
+However the implementation has been tested in private projects and is expected to work.

 ## Installation